 The City of Defiance Water Treatment Plant is designed to treat water by the following general process:

-- At the Plant ferric chloride (a coagulant) is added to help with settling, then activated carbon to help with taste and odor control.
+3. At the Plant, ferric chloride (a coagulant) is added to help with settling and powdered activated carbon can also be fed at this location to provide additional treatment during an Algal Toxin or severe taste and odor event.

-- The settled water flows to four clarifiers where lime (for softening) and ferric chloride (for coagulation) are added.
+6. The settled water flows out of the resedimentation basins where ferric chloride (for coagulation) is added.
+It then proceeds to our four clarifiers where lime (for softening) is added.
 After mixing in the center of the clarifier, the clear water exits from the outer portion of the clarifier and the solids settles to the bottom.
 These solids also go to the sludge lagoons.

 The Distribution system consists of over 110 miles of waterlines ranging in size from 16” to 2” with the majority being 6”.
-There are three elevated water towers with a combined capacity of 1,600,000 gallons.
+There are two elevated water towers with a combined capacity of 2,000,000 gallons.
 There are approximately 1026 fire hydrants.
 Defiance also supplies water to Brunersburg, Ayersville and Christi Meadows.

 1356 Baltimore Road